khoathai710/EDA-fifa-data/README.md

 ### Machine Learning Models
 - **Logistic Regression**: Classification tasks.Ex: reputation, position
 - **Linear Regression**: Predicting numerical values.
 Ex: potential, overall
+- Performed statistical evaluations to assess the reliability of the regression model, including:
+  - Checking the linearity of each feature
+  - Constructing confidence intervals for each coefficient
+  - Detecting outliers
+  - Testing for multicollinearity

 ## Results & Insights
 - Key findings from statistical tests